Top-end US, Asian tipplers rescue champagne sales

 Consumers in markets outside Europe are particularly attracted to rose champagnes, special vintages and bottles containing grapes from a single harvest, as opposed to normal “brut” champagnes that contain a mixture of years.

 “Upmarket bottles are selling better outside the European Union,” the CIVC spokesman said.
-“The positive trend in new markets is favorable in terms of value.”
+“The positive trend in new markets is favourable in terms of value.”

 Still, the diverging trend between Europe and countries such as the U.S., Japan and China, is creating a two-track industry contrasting independent producers that sell almost all their champagne in France with big groups with large distribution networks that can tap into growing markets further afield.